-Rheumatoid arthritis can affect any of the joints in the body, including the elbow joint.
-This long-term condition causes inflammation, stiffness, and pain around affected joints.
+Rheumatoid arthritis can affect the joints in the body that have a lining of synovial tissue, including the elbow joint.
+This long-term condition causes synovial thickening, which leads to inflammation, stiffness, and pain around the affected joints.

-Rheumatoid arthritis (RA) in the elbow can be very uncomfortable, and it may affect daily tasks, such as reaching for objects and carrying bags.
+Rheumatoid arthritis (RA) in the elbow can be very uncomfortable and may affect daily tasks, such as reaching for objects and carrying bags.
 It can cause permanent damage to the elbow joint and even change its shape.

-In this article, we take a close look at how arthritis can affect the elbow.
-We also cover treatment options, including exercise, surgery, and steroid injections.
+This article takes a close look at how arthritis can affect the elbow.
+It also covers treatment options, including exercise, surgery, and steroid injections.

-When RA affects the elbow, it causes inflammation, pain, and stiffness in and around the joint.
+When RA affects the elbow, it causes the synovial tissue to thicken, which leads to inflammation, pain, and stiffness in and around the joint.
 The swelling can lead to reduced mobility in the elbow joint.

 In the early stages of RA, people may only feel pain when they lift objects or strain the elbow joint.
 Although movements that involve the elbow can be uncomfortable, there is usually little impact on the range of motion.

-Over time, the bones in the elbow can become damaged and change shape.
-In addition to a decreased range of motion, this can result in ankylosis, in which the bones of a joint fuse together.
+Over time, the bones in the elbow can suffer damage and change shape.
+In addition to a decreased range of motion, this can result in ankylosis, where the bones of a joint fuse together.

-Damaged or deformed elbow joints can sometimes press on the nerves that lead to the hands, which can cause a numb or tingling sensation in the fingers.
+Damaged or deformed elbow joints may also press on the nerves that lead to the hands, which can cause a numb or tingling sensation in the fourth and fifth fingers.

 In more advanced forms of RA, rheumatoid nodules can form on the elbow.
 These are small lumps that appear just below the surface of the skin.
-They are generally painless, but they can indicate a higher risk of further health problems, such as vasculitis.
+They are painless but can indicate a higher risk of further health problems, such as vasculitis.
+These occur in up to 2 in 10 people with RA.

 RA can cause several other symptoms, including: